Hardwater Kiting Long Term Review 2018 Ozone Subzero V1

 Stability of the Subzero V1 is excellent.
 Better slightly than the Frenzy and Summit and less tip curl prone than the Summit was.
 For an open cell foil it is about as stabile as they come.
 It is prone (like any open cell) to sudden directional shifts in wind but is often easily recoverable.
 And it tends to sit pretty much in the center of the window and does a good job drifting when the lines go slack in a turn, similar to a wave kite.

 It sits well at all positions of the wind window edge and exhibits very little over flight tendency although we did see it to some extent in high gust situations, conditions where you wouldn't park the kite at 12:00 anyway.
 The overflight is easily offset by sheeting in and stalling.

-Another difference between the Blizzard and the other the Summit, is the lack of leading edge battens.
-And the Blizzard has similar intake design to the Summit V4.
+Another difference between the Subzero and the other the Summit, is the lack of leading edge battens.
+And the Subzero has similar intake design to the Summit V4.
 The blizzard still has leading edge battens but only in the vent areas.
 Maybe to ensure ease of vent opening and inflation while reducing weight by not stiffening the entire leading edge.
-And also like the Summit, the Blizzard has much fewer intakes than the Frenzy V10 had and all are mesh covered.
+And also like the Summit, the Subzero has much fewer intakes than the Frenzy V10 had and all are mesh covered.

-Just as the Frenzy and the Summit before, the Blizzard comes with a quality technical backpack.
+Just as the Frenzy and the Summit before, the Subzero comes with a quality technical backpack.
 Big enough to easily fit a couple of wings for long tours as well as snacks, skins, etc...
 It also has the loops for securing skis or a board.
-And like the earlier performance series kite packs, the Blizzard pack integrates with the Ozone Connect series snow kite harnesses.
+And like the earlier performance series kite packs, the Subzero pack integrates with the Ozone Connect series snow kite harnesses.